Pittsburgh Ballet Theatre: Corps de Ballet (1971-1973)

-Life long mentor and consultant, the late Jeraldyne Blunden, Founder/ Director of Dayton Contemporary Dance Company, constantly encouraged and urged Leslie to continually grow and share the wealth of accumulated knowledge.
-As a result, throughout the years, Leslie has been commissioned for choreographic works for a variety of organizations, dance companies, dance schools and individuals.
-Leslie received a choreography fellowship from the Pennsylvania Council on the Arts, National Association of Regional Ballet Choreographic Development Workshop/ Phyllis Lamhut, Director, and the Ann Vachon Choreographic Development Workshop.
-Leslie was commissioned for choreography for the AWDE/Pittsburgh Symphony Collaboration, and in the past has choreographed for several northeastern performing arts groups, as well as an episode of Mister Roger’s Neighborhood.
-She was also a recipient of a choreography fellowships from the Heinz Endowment, the Greater Columbus Arts Council and the Ohio Council on the Arts.
-In 1986 Leslie was awarded an Outstanding Distinguished Teacher Award, for 1st place female dance award recipient, Janeen Elliott, of the Young Arts Scholarship Program, presented at the White House by President Ronald Reagan.
-She was honored with an Outstanding Woman of America Award in 1982, and, Outstanding Artist Award from the Pittsburgh’s Greater Legacy Council, in celebration of African-American Artists.
+Life long mentor and consultant, the late Jeraldyne Blunden, founder and director of Dayton Contemporary Dance Company, constantly encouraged and urged Leslie to continually grow and share the wealth of accumulated knowledge.
+As a result, throughout the years, Leslie has been commissioned for choreographic works for a variety of organizations, dance companies, dance schools, and individuals.
+Anderson received choreography fellowships from the Pennsylvania Council on the Arts, the National Association of Regional Ballet Choreographic Development Workshop under its director Phyllis Lamhut, and the Ann Vachon Choreographic Development Workshop.
+Leslie was commissioned for choreography for the AWDE/Pittsburgh Symphony Collaboration and in the past has choreographed for several northeastern performing arts groups, as well as an episode of Mister Roger’s Neighborhood.
+She was also a recipient of choreography fellowships from the Heinz Endowment, the Greater Columbus Arts Council, and the Ohio Council on the Arts.
+In 1986, Leslie was awarded an Outstanding Distinguished Teacher Award, for first place female dance award recipient, Janeen Elliott, of the Young Arts Scholarship Program, presented at the White House by President Ronald Reagan.
+She was honored with an Outstanding Woman of America Award in 1982 and the Outstanding Artist Award from the Pittsburgh’s Greater Legacy Council, in celebration of African American Artists.